About the programme of study

 Sem Sælands veg 5

-If you are thinking of taking a master's degree so that you can become a teacher, you should also consider the five-year master's programme Teacher Education with a Master's Degree in the Sciences (link in Norwegian).
+If you are thinking of taking a Master's degree so that you can become a teacher, you should also consider the five-year Master's programme Teacher Education with a Master's Degree in the Sciences.